Energy & emissions

 Greenhouse gas emissions also vary depending on how much energy companies generate themselves, as well as variations in the carbon dioxide released in the production of the electricity that they buy from the grid.
 These emissions are also affected by the way companies process water, sewage and sludge.

-There are different ways to calculate greenhouse gas emissions, and the government recommends reporting both ‘location-based’ emissions and ‘market-based’ emissions’.
-Location-based figures use an average figure for the emissions from electricity in the region where it is used, which gives a consistent view of emissions over time.
-Market-based figures use information for the emissions from the electricity that companies have chosen to use, for example if companies are on green tariffs with lower emissions.
-Both location-based and market-based figures are provided in this section.
+There are different ways to calculate greenhouse gas emissions.
+This section provides ‘location-based’ emissions, which use an average figure for the emissions from electricity in the region where it is used, which gives a consistent view of emissions over time.
+The data is from the annual performance reports companies provide to the water industry’s economic regulator, Ofwat.
+As new reporting requirements were introduced in 2022-23, only data after this change is shown to avoid confusion.

 This graph shows greenhouse gas emissions created by the generation of power used to treat and supply water in the latest year.
 There are different ways to calculate greenhouse gas emissions.
 This graph shows ‘location-based’ emissions, using an average figure for the emissions from electricity in the region where it is used, which will give a consistent view of emissions over time.